OpenGVLab/EgoExoLearn/annotations/README.md

 ## :fire: Updates <a name="news"></a>
 Annotations of the fine-level actions are released.

+For coarse annotations, please first refer to the action segmentation benchmark for timestamps.

 ## Contents
 `fine_annotation_trainval_en.csv`: The annotation csv file.
 It include the following fields:
 - `video_uid`: The uid of the video.
 This is the same with the downloaded videos.